Corpus Christi Water Quality at a Glance

 Unlike many Texas cities that rely on groundwater, Corpus Christi draws its drinking water exclusively from surface water sources, primarily the Nueces River System including Lake Corpus Christi and Choke Canyon Reservoir, with the Colorado River via Lake Texana serving as a supplemental supply.
 This network of reservoirs provides resilience during drought periods common to South Texas.
 With average annual rainfall of approximately 32 inches, Corpus Christi balances variable precipitation patterns with careful conservation practices.
-The city has undertaken significant water system upgrades following water quality challenges in 2015-2016, investing over $450 million in infrastructure improvements including water main replacements, treatment plant modernization, and the development of a seawater desalination program to add supply diversity for this critical Gulf Coast industrial and tourism center.
+The city has undertaken significant water system upgrades following water quality challenges in 2015-2016, investing over $450 million in infrastructure improvements including water main replacements, treatment plant modernization, and the development of a seawater desalination program to add supply diversity for this critical Gulf Coast industrial and tourism center facing severe drought conditions.

 Corpus Christi Water Quality: Current Status (2024-2025)